 18.104.22.168.
 Presidential Effectiveness: The resource and review team, in collaboration with the president, shall identify issues, challenges, and problems which impede the accomplishment of identified priorities and goals.
-Such problems may relate directly to the institution, the president’s executive team, the president’s performance, or the president’s relationship with the Board of Trustees, the Board of Regents and other stakeholders.
+Such problems may relate directly to the institution, the president’s executive team, the president’s performance, or the president’s relationship with the Board of Trustees, the Board of Higher Education and other stakeholders.
 The team will work with the president to identify his or her strategies for addressing the challenges or problems, record those strategies in the evaluation report, and follow up with the president during the Fall meeting regarding his or her progress at resolving the challenges or issues.

 4.4.
-Integration with R209 Evaluation: Pursuant to Regents’ Policy R209, presidents are to be comprehensively evaluated following the first year of employment, and every fourth year thereafter.
+Integration with R209 Evaluation: Pursuant to Board Policy R209, presidents are to be comprehensively evaluated following the first year of employment, and every fourth year thereafter.
 During the year of R209 comprehensive evaluation, the resource and review team shall not conduct a performance review, but will still meet with the president to receive an update on the president’s current challenges, successes, and upcoming events or issues.

 5.2.
-Interaction with Board of Trustees and Consultation with Regents’ Committees: In preparation for the spring review, the resource and review team should consult with the Chair and Vice-Chair of the Regents, the Chair and Vice-Chair of the Trustees and the Commissioner to identify any concerns or issues with either the president’s performance or institutional direction that needs to be addressed.
+Interaction with Board of Trustees and Consultation with Board’s Committees: In preparation for the spring review, the resource and review team should consult with the Chair and Vice-Chair of the Board, the Chair and Vice-Chair of the Trustees and the Commissioner to identify any concerns or issues with either the president’s performance or institutional direction that needs to be addressed.
 The Commissioner’s Office will assist and support the team by providing data, guidance or other information necessary for the evaluation.

 5.3.
 Written Reports: After completing the annual performance evaluation, the team chair shall prepare a written, confidential report of the findings and counsel .
 The Commissioner’s Office may provide a standard report format.
 The report shall be marked confidential.